---->

 complete in book form - his Principia in 1687 and his Opticks in

 1704.
-And when they were very badly received by largely
+And when they were dismissed without real disproofs by largely

-finished with science.
-Attraction physics was rubbished as being
+As with Gilbert earlier, Newton's attraction physics was rubbished without real disproof as being

-anthropomorphic, with silly claims that it required all matter to
+anthropomorphic, including silly claims that it required all matter to

 have eyes, minds and legs - ridiculous claims that themselves